Fieldwork

 Notes:

 Applications will be accepted and processed on a rolling basis.
-To apply, please contact Hal Odden (oddenh@pfw.edu).
+Apply online through the website link or contact Hal Odden (oddenh@pfw.edu).
 The field school will be held Mondays through Thursdays from 8am - 5pm.
 Transportation will be provided from Purdue Fort Wayne's campus to the field site or students can drive themselves individually.

 Project Size: 1-24 participants